sst/guide/_examples/how-to-use-middy-to-validate-your-serverless-api-requests.md

 export { handler };
 ```

-We added a new `outputSchema`, compiled it with Ajv and added it to the Middy validator.
+We added a new `outputSchema` and added it to the Middy validator.

 Let's test our API again with correct schema and Middy validator.